 Handsome styling; great performance; upscale luxuries; attractive pricing; excellent fuel economy

-Slightly sluggish with the 2.0-liter engine; infotainment interface can be slow and confusing; firm ride with 18-inch wheels; still no Apple CarPlay or Android Auto
+Slightly sluggish with the 2.0-liter engine; freestanding infotainment screen looks cheap; infotainment interface can be slow and confusing

 Virtually every Mazda3 offers a long list of positive traits.
-Our favorite trim level is the Touring.
+Our favorite trim level is the s Touring.
 It combines the big engine with everything you might want from a compact car -- and a few things you probably weren't expecting.
-However, for just a little more, the Grand Touring gives you everything you'll need and opens the door to advanced driver assist features.
+Find a Mazda Mazda3 for sale

-The Mazda3 Sport ($18,970 for the sedan, $20,220 for the hatchback) includes push-button starting, a 6-speed manual transmission, Smart City Brake Support, power locks, power mirrors, power windows, air conditioning, remote keyless entry, 16-in steel wheels, a folding rear seat, a 7-in full-color touchscreen connected to a 6-speaker audio system with USB integration and Mazda Connect infotainment, cruise control, Bluetooth (including audio), a rearview camera and a tilt-telescopic steering column.
+The Mazda3 i Sport ($18,665 for the sedan; $19,365 for the hatchback) includes push-button starting, power locks, power mirrors, power windows, air conditioning, remote keyless entry, 16-inch steel wheels, a folding rear seat, 6-speaker audio with USB integration, cruise control, Bluetooth (including audio), Mazda Connect and a tilt-telescopic steering column.

-Above the Sport is the Mazda3 Touring ($22,014 for the sedan, $22,765 for the hatchback).
-The Touring model adds an automatic transmission (a 6-speed manual is optional), 18-in alloy wheels, automatic headlights, rain-sensing wipers, a rear spoiler, leatherette seating, a 6-way power driver's seat, halogen fog lights, heated front seats, advanced keyless entry and starting, a blind spot monitoring system, rear cross-traffic alert and heated side mirrors.
+Above the Sport is the Mazda3 i Touring ($20,865 for the sedan; $21,565 for the hatchback).
+The Touring model adds alloy wheels, automatic headlights, rain-sensing wipers, a power moonroof, halogen fog lights, advanced keyless entry and starting, a blind spot monitoring system, a rear cross-traffic alert system and heated side mirrors.